Expert Reaction

 Declared conflicts of interest None declared.

-Dr Timothy Koskie is a Post-Doctoral Research Associate in Digital Communication at the University of Sydney
+Dr Timothy Koskie is a Post-Doctoral Associate with the Centre for AI Trust and Governance at The University of Sydney

 Australia’s social media ban is already driving change, and is proof that the threat of regulation works, even before the law takes effect.
 Waiting for perfect policy risks paralysis when real progress is already within reach.